oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 Oppia's approach to creating educational content is incremental -- that is, the content is not created all at once, but is improved over time based on answers and feedback from students.
 Analysis of these answers can help lesson creators detect and respond to common misconceptions, so that students who encounter similar issues in the future can receive better feedback from Oppia.

-The purpose of this GSoC project is to implement a creator dashboard that allows lesson creators to see, at a glance, completion rates, common student misconceptions, and student-submitted feedback for their lessons -- and to make it easy for creators to take action on this information.
+The purpose of this project is to implement a creator dashboard that allows lesson creators to see, at a glance, completion rates, common student misconceptions, and student-submitted feedback for their lessons -- and to make it easy for creators to take action on this information.
 A design project for this page is currently underway, and we expect to have some preliminary mocks developed for this page by the time GSoC starts, but these are likely to undergo further iterations as we make progress on implementation and usability testing.
 If you are interested, we welcome your participation in the design process!

 Expected results: A page in Oppia that displays the above information for creators in a way that is easy to understand and that also makes it easy for them to take action.
 Some backend computation would also be needed to aggregate the relevant data and keep it up to date.